justisGipson/justisGipson/README.md

 - :computer: Google IT Automation Specialist
 - :snake: Learning - Rust, Go, Terraform, GCP
-- :evergreen_tree: I’m looking for mentorship to help me gain the experience and knowledge to eventually get into a Devops or SRE role
+- :evergreen_tree: I’m seeking mentorship to help guide me through gaining the relevant experience and knowledge to get into a Devops or SRE role
 - :coffee: Ask me about backpacking and glassblowing
 - :floppy_disk: Find my resume on [npm](https://npmjs.com) as a interactive CLI tool - [npm Resume](https://www.npmjs.com/package/justis-resume)